The Marrow of Tradition: Major themes

-The novel was written in direct refutation of many of sensationalized accounts of the "race riot" in Wilmington.
-These accounts included inaccurate news reports and a series of white supremacist novels.
-These accounts were the only ones available to readers in the North, whose knowledge was limited to what was readily available in print.
+The novel was written in direct refutation of many sensationalized accounts of the "race riot" in Wilmington.
+These accounts included inaccurate news reports and a series of white supremacist novels, yet these were the only sources available to readers in the North, whose knowledge was limited to what was readily available in print.

-Chesnutt himself reflected on the novel in 1905, answering a letter on behalf of a high school student: "The book was received by the public with respect, but not with any great enthusiasm.
+Chesnutt reflected on the novel in 1905, answering a letter from a high school student: "The book was received by the public with respect, but not with any great enthusiasm.
 By the public I mean the great reading public whose opinion is reflected by the newspapers and magazines which reflect public opinion.
 It had a fair sale, but was criticized as being bitter.
 I did not intend it to be so.
 Nor do I think it was."

 Allusions/references to history and legacy

 The novel portrays the many classes and races in the postbellum southern United States, and depicts the Wilmington insurrection of 1898.
 Gordon Fraser has suggested that elements of the novel, particularly scenes of black resistance, are modeled on the Robert Charles riots in New Orleans in 1900.

 The Marrow of Tradition comments on Frances Harper's novel Iola Leroy and Booker T. Washington's famous Atlanta Address of 1895.
 Its criticism of the non-confrontational approach to race relations is expressed by the character of Dr. William Miller.

 A radio dramatization by Cheryl Martin, directed by Pam Fraser Solomon, was broadcast on BBC Radio 4 as a Classic Serial in February 2003.